 Goddard Space Flight Center (GSFC)

-Goddard Space Flight Center, NASA’s first center for spaceflight, is one of the country’s largest organizations of scientists and engineers that build spacecraft, instruments and new technology to study the Earth, the sun, our solar system, and the universe.
-Located just north of Washington, DC in Greenbelt, Maryland, Goddard plays a major role in the design, manufacture and operation of unmanned scientific spacecraft.
+Goddard Space Flight Center, NASA’s first center for spaceflight, is the country’s largest combined organization of scientists and engineers in the U.S. who are dedicated to expanding knowledge of the Universe, Earth, and the Solar System through observations from space.
+Located 6.5 miles northeast of Washington, DC in Greenbelt, Maryland, Goddard plays a major role in the operating and developing of unmanned scientific spacecraft.
 It has launched several satellite telescopes, including COBE, which provided the first evidence of the Big Bang Theory, and several Earth-observing satellites.
-These satellites include LandSat and GOES, which measure Earth’s weather and climate phenomenon.
+These satellites include Landsat and GOES.
+Landsat Program is responsible for the longest continuous space-based record of Earth’s land.
+This record makes decisions for Earth’s resources and environment possible.
+GOES allows meteorologists to monitor and predict local weather events.
 GSFC works closely with the National Oceanic and Atmospheric Administration (NOAA) on these weather satellites.

 GSFC’s organizational structure is illustrated below.